syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 {% endtabs %}

+The following image shows a tab item with its content:

 ![Tab Item Content](images/TabItem_Content.png)

-## Image position options
+## Image Position Options

 The .NET MAUI Tab View provides four options that determine how the image in the tab aligns relative to the text.
-The options are left, top, right and bottom.
-It can be achieved using the [ImagePosition](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html#Syncfusion_Maui_Toolkit_TabView_SfTabItem_ImagePosition) property of [SfTabItem](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html) of type [ImagePosition](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html#Syncfusion_Maui_Toolkit_TabView_SfTabItem_ImagePosition).
+The options are left, top, right, and bottom.
+You can set this alignment using the [ImagePosition](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html#Syncfusion_Maui_Toolkit_TabView_SfTabItem_ImagePosition) property of the [SfTabItem](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html) class.

-N> Each tab item can be set with different image positions.
-Visual State Manager can be used to apply same value to all tabs.
+N> Each tab item can have a different image position.
+You can use the Visual State Manager to apply the same image position to all tabs.

 ### Top

-The image will be placed above the text vertically.
+When the `ImagePosition` property is set to `Top`, the image will be placed above the text, aligned vertically.

 {% tabs %}